I don’t know about you, but I’m so tired of false promises and bogus claims blown up of all proportions:

 “Moisturize daily and you’ll look 10 years younger”.

-We start believing them.
-We try them.
-We end up disappointed.
-Our skin suffers from it.
-Sometimes, our wallet gets hurt, too.
+You start believing them.
+You try them.
+You’re disappointed.
+Your skin suffers from it.
+Sometimes, your wallet gets hurt, too.

 That’s the problem with myths.
 They get in the way of great skin.
-If we want to look gorgeous forever, we need to find out the truth about some of the most common anti-aging myths, so that we don’t even waste time trying them out.
+If you want to look gorgeous forever, you need to find out the truth about some of the most common anti-aging myths, so that you don’t even waste time trying out stuff that has no hope of working.

-If that were true, we’d all be wrinkle-free.
+If it were true, we’d all be wrinkle-free.

 You want to really get rid of wrinkles?
 Retinoids can help.
 They boost the production of collagen and accelerate cellular turnover, two things that can really reduce wrinkles.
 But, they work slowly.
 As slowly as turtles.
 They’ll get there, but it’ll take weeks to see some real results.